MrKaszeba19/PapajLang/README.md

 - `scan scan +` scans 2 values and adds them
 - `X2 scan +` equivalent of the expression above
 - `X* scan sum` read all values from an input and sums them
+- `scan 3 rand +` scans a value, generates a random number from a range [0..3] and adds the numbers

 *to be extended*